 (You can also find when your viewers are most active in your analytics if you don’t want to try TubeBuddy)

-If your video hasn’t finished processing after a couple of hours then it may be stuck.
+If your video hasn’t finished processing after a couple of hours, it may be stuck.
 This could be due to your internet connection, a heavy upload time period, or a complicated file format.
-If you find your video to be stuck processing, I recommend uploading your file again.
+If you find your video stuck processing, I recommend uploading your file again.

-If you, however, see that both uploads are stuck, then it may be time to check whether you have a good internet connection, try uploading again at a different time, or the main cause is probably the format that you’re uploading the file in.
+If you see that both uploads are stuck, then it may be time to check whether you have a good internet connection, try uploading again at a different time, or the main cause is probably the format that you’re uploading the file in.